Begin at the Beginning: 13 Tips for Teaching Any Language to Newbies

 - Asking for directions on the street

-7. Use song, video and games instead of lectures
+9. Use songs and videos instead of lectures

 Students of all ages will enjoy the break a song will bring to class.
-Songs let you do cloze exercises with the lyrics, sing-alongs and kareoke are fun activities.
-Just make sure the songs are somehow related to the language point you are practicing.
+You can do cloze exercises with the lyrics, and sing-alongs and karaoke are fun activities as well.
+Just make sure it’s somehow related to the language point you’re practicing!

 A student “passport” is simply a small notebook that looks something like a passport.
 Templates can be found online, or you can custom-make one that best suits your teaching style.